Uplink Control

 Ping Targets

-The ping targets scaffold configures the third-party ping targets that are used to determine uplink availability.
+The ping targets scaffold configures the third-party ping targets that are used to determine availability of various system services, including the uplink availability.
 Each uplink should have more than one ping target associated with it in order to properly determine uplink health.
+Individual ping targets may be associated with instances of DNS server or uplink interfaces, as shown below.

 The name field is an arbitrary string descriptor used only for administrative identification.
 Choose a name that reflects the purpose of the record.
 This field has no bearing on the configuration or settings determined by this scaffold.

-The target is the IP address of the device that is to be sent an ICMP ping.
+The target is the IP address or hostname of the device that is to be sent an ICMP ping.
+For reliable uplink monitoring, use external targets such as 8.8.8.8 (Google), 1.1.1.1 (Cloudflare), or 9.9.9.9 (Quad9) rather than ISP infrastructure.

-The timeout is the number of seconds that the rXg will wait for a response from the target to an ICMP ping request.
+The timeout is the number of seconds (maximum 10) that the rXg will wait for a response from the target to an ICMP ping request.
+Default is 3.0 seconds.

-The attempts is the number of times an ICMP ping will be tried before the ping target is considered to be down.
+The attempts is the number of times (1-12) an ICMP ping will be tried per check cycle before evaluating the result.
+Default is 6 attempts.

 The note field is a place for the administrator to enter a comment.
 This field is purely informational and has no bearing on the configuration settings.